NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Printer.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Charisma**, and one is a free ability boost.

 You're trained in the Society skill and the Scribing Lore skill.
-You gain the [[Feats/Multilingual|Multilingual]] skill feat.
+You gain the [[Multilingual|Multilingual]] skill feat.

 *Source: Pathfinder Guns & Gears*
 *OGL*